MoeDove-LLC/MOEIX-PAGE/docs/index.md

 * Has a valid Public ASN
 * Has at least /48 IPv6 address
-* Have up-to-date PeeringDB information (preferably)
+* Have up-to-date PeeringDB information
 * Have up-to-date RIR Whois information
 * Only send traffic to destinations advertised by BGP on the Peering LAN
 * Does not send any multicast (except ARP/IPv6 ND) packets